- General questions and answers about cancer

 Surgery is often the first treatment option if the tumor can be taken out of the body.
 Sometimes only part of the tumor can be removed.
 Radiation, chemotherapy, or both might be used to shrink the tumor before or after surgery.
 For more on this, please see Understanding Cancer Surgery: A Guide for Patients and Families.

 Doctors use chemotherapy (or “chemo”) to kill cancer cells.
 The term chemotherapy refers to the use of drugs to kill cancer cells.
 Usually, the drugs are given into a vein (or IV) or they’re taken by mouth.
 Chemo drugs then travel through the body in the bloodstream, reaching cancer cells that may have spread (metastasized) from the tumor to other places in the body.
-For more about this, please see Understanding Chemotherapy: A Guide for Patients and Families.
+For more about this, please see A Guide to Chemotherapy.

 Radiation therapy uses high energy rays (like x-rays) to kill cancer cells and shrink tumors.
 The radiation may come from outside the body (external radiation) or from radioactive materials put right into the tumor (internal or implant radiation).
 Getting external radiation is much like getting an x-ray.
 The radiation itself is painless, but tissue damage may cause side effects.
 For more information, please see Understanding Radiation Therapy: A Guide for Patients and Families.